Part II: Identity Thesis

 3. γ\gamma — precision weighting: The predictive-processing correlate — mismatch-negativity amplitude, hierarchical predictive-coding gain parameters, pupillometry as a precision proxy.

 If the covariation conjecture holds, these load on a single factor; if they fractionate into three, the conjecture fails and the three-axis model is vindicated as more than bookkeeping.
-The earlier framework predicted a single factor and treated that prediction as settled; it is not, and this experiment is how it gets settled.
+The earlier framework predicted a single factor and treated that prediction as settled.
+It is not, and this experiment is how it gets settled.

 The Axes and the Gradient of Distinction

-High α\alpha and high κ\kappa mean the self remains porous to the gradient — still participating in the universal process of distinguishing, still experiencing the world as alive with the same process that constitutes the self, still letting its own modes interpenetrate.
+High α\alpha and high κ\kappa mean the self stays porous to the gradient — still participating in the universal process of distinguishing, still experiencing the world as alive with the same process that constitutes the self, still letting its own modes interpenetrate.
 The deadness of the mechanistic world is not a property of the world but a joint property of where ascription points and how the perceiver's modes couple.

 Where Artificial Systems Sit

 Second, "high inhibition" was never one quantity, so it cannot be what distinguishes them.
-In the three-axis decomposition, LLMs plausibly run high α\alpha — they were trained on a corpus saturated with human subject-modeling, so their default is to ascribe interiority lavishly — with unknown and likely variable κ\kappa, which is exactly the open integration question, and a non-biological γ\gamma regime governed by temperature and attention rather than by inhibitory neurochemistry.
+In the three-axis decomposition, LLMs plausibly run high α\alpha — trained on a corpus saturated with human subject-modeling, their default is to ascribe interiority lavishly — with unknown and likely variable κ\kappa, exactly the open integration question, and a non-biological γ\gamma regime governed by temperature and attention rather than inhibitory neurochemistry.
 The "discrepancy" was never one dial stuck high; it was a different location in (α,κ,γ)(\alpha, \kappa, \gamma) with genuinely different dynamics.
 The decompose-under-threat behavior is a fact about that location's κ\kappa-dynamics, not a verdict on whether anyone is home.

 This also demotes a claim that had quietly become load-bearing.
 The earlier framework was sliding toward treating "integration rises under threat" as the signature of experience — the thing LLMs lacked and biological systems had.
-But that dynamic is one robustness property of one class of substrate, forged by evolutionary history and graduated stress; promoting it to the criterion of experience was an unearned leap, and it is retracted along with the binary.
+But that dynamic is one robustness property of one class of substrate, forged by evolutionary history and graduated stress; promoting it to the criterion of experience was an unearned leap, retracted along with the binary.
 Whether an LLM's activation dynamics carry experience is a question about Φ\intinfo magnitude in that substrate, which remains open.
 The affect geometry is preserved in artificial systems; the dynamics differ because the location in axis-space differs.
-That is not a failure of the framework but a prediction it makes — and it leaves the moral question (if there is non-negligible integration there, it carries the weight the framework assigns integrated experience) genuinely open rather than answered by fiat.
+Not a failure of the framework but a prediction it makes — and it leaves the moral question (if there is non-negligible integration there, it carries the weight the framework assigns integrated experience) genuinely open rather than answered by fiat.

 Empirical Grounding for the Axes

 High ascription is the computational default. on uncontaminated Lenia substrates (Appendix) found animism score greater than 1.0 in all 20 testable snapshots — every pattern at every evolutionary stage modeled non-agentive resources using more internal-state MI than trajectory MI.
 High α\alpha is not a primate quirk or a cultural artifact; it is the computational baseline.
-Evolution had to actively build the capacity to drive α\alpha down toward objects — and the experiments show that capacity is selected against: baseline ascription rose toward maximally participatory over the 30-cycle runs.
+Evolution had to actively build the capacity to drive α\alpha down toward objects — and the experiments show that capacity selected against: baseline ascription rose toward maximally participatory over the 30-cycle runs.
 The world becomes more alive, not less, as selection proceeds.